Decoherence of Majorana zero modes mediated by gapless fermions: Model

+The Lindblad master equation is based on the Born-Markov approximation, thus on a perturbative expansion valid for weak couplings between the Majorana zero modes and the bath.
+For the approximation to be valid, to begin with the couplings $W_{in}$ in Eq.~\eqref{eq:microscopic_model} must be much smaller than the topological superconducting gap in the system hosting the Majorana zero modes.
+Otherwise, the Hamiltonian~\eqref{eq:microscopic_model} would not be a good starting point to model the system-reservoir interaction.
+Furthermore, as emphasized in recent literature on open quantum systems~\cite{nathan2020,mozgunov2020}, the validity of the Lindblad equation rests on the comparison between the bath correlation time on one hand and the coupling strength between the system and the reservoir on the other hand.

+In particular, it is clear that the long-range couplings between Majorana zero modes appearing in the Lindblad equation cannot be established instantaneously.
+Thus, we must require that the inverse tunneling rate be much longer than the time it takes to establish a correlation between distant Majorana zero modes via the reservoir.
+There are, indeed, multiple two-point bath correlation functions that must be evaluated in order to derive the Lindblad equation - one for each non-local term in the dissipator, as detailed in App.~\ref{app:lindblad}.

-The long-range couplings between Majorana zero modes cannot be established instantaneously.
-Indeed, the validity of the Lindblad equation~\eqref{eq:lindblad} kicks in only after a time long enough such that correlations between distant Majorana zero modes can be established via the reservoir.
-For the Lindblad description to be valid, this time has to be smaller than the inverse tunneling rate between a Majorana zero modes and the reservoir.
-Therefore, the larger the distance between Majorana zero modes, the weaker the tunnel couplings need to be in order for the Lindblad equation to be valid.
-This aspect is further addressed in the exact numerical calculations of Sec.~\ref{sec:numerics}, and in the derivation of App.~\ref{sec:lindblad}.
+Because the correlation time will increase with the distance between Majorana zero modes, broadly speaking the larger the distance, the weaker the tunnel couplings need to be in order for the Lindblad equation to be valid.
+Increasing the coupling strengths between the Majorana zero modes and the reservoir or the distance between Majorana zero modes, non-Markovian effects become more relevant, causing larger deviations from the predictions of the Lindblad equation.
+These aspects are further addressed in the exact numerical calculations of Sec.~\ref{sec:numerics}, see in particular Fig.~\ref{fig:plateau_scaling}, and in the derivation of App.~\ref{app:lindblad}.